minjaeekimm/stats220/README.md

 Here are some of the best movies I have watched:
 1. Interstellar
 2. Parasite
-3. Miracle in Cell No. 7 - _definitely recommend this one_ 🥹🥹

-   Here is the [trailer](https://www.youtube.com/watch?v=ILePOcEe7jA) if you are interested!
+3. Miracle in Cell No. 7 - _definitely recommend this one!!_   Here is the [trailer](https://www.youtube.com/watch?v=ILePOcEe7jA) if you are interested!